RobinB1lo/New-HDBSCAN/README.md

 - Make datasets actually noisy, and do tests with increased noise and blobs - ✅
 - Look at notes you took during meeting with Professor Smith - ✅
 - Do step 0 that professor smith mentioned - ✅
-- Try out step 0 with some tests -
+- Try out step 0 with some tests - ✅
-- Read and understand documents last sent by Prof smith -
+- Read and understand deconvolution -
 - Implement deconvolution -
 - Maybe work with step 1 and 2 -
 - What exactly are mixture models? -